Additional Things to Know about Day Camp at Mo

 - In the case of an accident or emergency, stay calm and follow the directions of the staff.
 Do not exit the vehicle unless told to do so by the staff or a policeman, firefighter, or other safety personnel.

 Nutrition matters here at Mo-Ranch!
-Meals are carefully selected and prepared by our culinary staff daily with three hot meals being served buffet style.
-In addition to the planned meals, a fresh salad bar is available along with milk, fruit juices or water.
+Meals are carefully selected and prepared by our culinary staff with hot meals being served buffet style.
+During lunchtime, campers will get a complimentary hot lunch.
+A fresh salad bar will be available during lunch along with milk, fruit juices and water.

 If your camper has any specific dietary needs, please make sure to note them on their health form, i.e. vegetarian, peanut allergy, etc. Please do not send any food or snacks for your camper unless necessary for medical reasons.